Unleash Your Creativity

 On Substack as The Accidental Pianist

-Though I started late and have never played as my main profession, never-the-less my own personal piano journey has brought me to a place that if I’d known was possible aged 16, I may well have ploughed more time into it earlier, because I discovered practice strategies that have proved astonishingly effective, and that once I discovered them in my twenties, they began to unlock progress and possibilities that continue to astound me to this day – a kind of real life magic.
-It is this experience which has inspired PianEasy, where I’m going to be sharing these methods with anyone interested in learning them.
+“Though I started late and have never played as my profession, my own personal piano journey has brought me to a place that if I’d known was possible aged 18, I may well have dedicated myself to it earlier, because I later discovered strategies that proved astonishingly effective, unlocking progress and possibilities that continue to astound me to this day, a kind of real life magic.
+It’s this experience which has inspired PianEasy, where I’m going to be sharing these methods with anyone interested in learning them.”

 Join & Stay Connected

-Whether online or onretreat, you are hereby cordially invited to step into your musical journey and sign up free to the accompanying Accidental Pianist Newsletter
+Whether online or on retreat, you are hereby cordially invited to step into your musical journey and sign up free to the accompanying Accidental Pianist Newsletter

 Start Online: Begin your first lessons today with free access to Beginner Series #1.